abhishek-kumar-code/Redfish_Public/Specification.md

 * Clients shall understand and be able to process the status codes in the following table as defined by the HTTP 1.1 specification and constrained by additional requirements defined by this specification.
 * Services shall respond with these status codes as appropriate.
 * Exceptions from operations shall be mapped to HTTP status codes.
-* Redfish services should not return the status code 100.
+* Redfish Services should not return the status code 100.
 Using the HTTP protocol for a multipass data transfer should be avoided, except upload of extremely large data.

 | HTTP Status Code                                  | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | ---                                               | ---                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |